logiqai/docs/integrations/kafka.md

 # Kafka

-LOGIQ.AI can run streaming analytics from one or more Kafka topics.
+Apica Ascent can run streaming analytics from one or more Kafka topics.
 Both push and pull modes are supported.
-The data in Kafka can be pushed to LOGIQ if the Kafka servers are running inside the customer network.
-If the Kafka endpoint is accessible to the LOGIQ network LOGIQ can pull the data directly from Kafka.
+The data in Kafka can be pushed to Apica Ascent if the Kafka servers are running inside the customer network.
+If the Kafka endpoint is accessible to the Apica Ascent network Apica Ascent can pull the data directly from Kafka.

 ## PUSH Method: Pushing data using logstash

 ![Push data to Kafka](../.gitbook/assets/kafka\_push.png)

-Logstash instances deployed in the customer network can read data from Kafka and push it to LOGIQ.
+Logstash instances deployed in the customer network can read data from Kafka and push it to Apica Ascent.
 Use the below configuration to read from Kafka.

 ### Input Logstash configuration